RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab02/README.md

 1. Click **Close** to dismiss the dialog.

 1. This is your new REST mock service based on the OpenAPI definition you just loaded to Microcks.
-Click the **Operation GET /locations** link to check the example under that operation.
+Click on the arrow to expand the **GET /locations** operation.

     ![mock-mock-service](images/mock-19.png "Mock Service")

 1. You can check that the example we added to the definition in [Lab 1](lab01.md) will be used to return the mock values.
-Copy and save the **Mocks URL**, we will use that endpoint to test the REST mock service.
+Scroll down, copy and save the **Mocks URL**, we will use that endpoint to test the REST mock service.

     ![mock-mock-operation](images/mock-20.png "Mock Operation")